emrealtns/HealthCheckApp/README.md

 # HealthCheckApp
 Not in an N-layer structure .
-Design Focused on code design only
+Focused on code design only